RobMeades/watchdog/software/README.md

 meson setup build
 cd build
 ninja
-./watchdog
+sudo ./watchdog
 ```

 To run with maximum debug from [libcamera](https://libcamera.org/), use:

 ```
-LIBCAMERA_LOG_LEVELS=0 ./watchdog
+LIBCAMERA_LOG_LEVELS=0 sudo ./watchdog
 ```

 Otherwise, the default (log level 1) is to run with information, warning and error messages from [libcamera](https://libcamera.org/) but not debug messages.

 # Serve
-To serve video, copy `*.png` and `*.html` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `./watchdog -d video` from there to put your video output files in the `video` sub-directory.
+To serve video, copy `*.png` and `*.html` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `sudo ./watchdog -d video` from there to put your video output files in the `video` sub-directory.

 # Wstching Service
 To start the watchdog at boot, copy the file [watchdog.service](watchdog.service] from this directory, replacing `/home/http` with whatever you have chosen as `your_document_root`, into `/etc/systemd/system/`, then do: